Coaxing secrets from drifting art

 Chinese officials, it says, had initially granted the British a concession to build a hospital.
 As the walls rose and portholes were cut, the Chinese discovered the true intent behind the construction.

-For Kuang, uncovering the story behind the fort paintings is an antidote to the "second injury" of modern Chinese history: the emotional wound of understanding one's past through the eyes of invaders.
+For Kuang, uncovering the story behind the pair of fort paintings is an antidote to what he called the "second injury" of modern Chinese history — an emotional wound layered on top of the original defeat: the humiliation of sometimes having to understand one's own past through the eyes of the invaders.

-In many online Opium War archives, widely circulated images are labeled "painted by British war artists", a curatorial choice that determines whose perspective shapes the narrative and highlights the need to preserve and rediscover China's oil-painting heritage.
+In many online Opium War archives, some of the most widely circulated images are labeled "painted by British war artists", a curatorial reflex that quietly decides whose gaze defines the narrative, and underscores the need to protect and rediscover China's own oil-painting heritage.

-For him, the label isn't neutral; it is a warning about what gets lost.
+For him, the label isn't neutral; it was a warning about what gets lost.

 The collector as detective

-When Kuang talks about old paintings, his language often slips into the vocabulary of criminal investigation — cold cases, broken chains of custody, and the need to assess the evidence rather than simply assert it.
+When Kuang talks about old paintings, his language often slips into the vocabulary of criminal investigation — cold cases, broken chains of custody, "firsthand" versus "secondhand" evidence, and the need to grade proof rather than simply assert it.

 The habit dates back to his youth.
-In the 1970s, while helping at a local police station, he read through hundreds of original criminal case files.
+In the 1970s, while unemployed, he helped compile census statistics at a local police station.
+At night, while officers were out on patrol, he read through hundreds of original criminal case files.

-This methodology sharply contrasts with that of conservative museum professionals who, according to Kuang, rarely see major works outside museums and often "don't dare touch them" due to fear of academic criticism.
+This methodology sharply contrasts with that of conservative museum professionals who, according to Kuang, "rarely get to see major 'national treasure' works that are outside museums" and often "don't dare touch them" due to fear of academic criticism or creating scholarly paradoxes.

 Lacking traditional art history credentials, Kuang embraces his status as an "outlaw", which he believes gives him the freedom to take intellectual risks.

-His initial foray into collecting, around 1998, was fueled by a "simple emotion".
-While commuting to a programming school in Virginia, where he taught, he started visiting American antique stores to admire Chinese artworks.
+His initial foray into collecting, around 1998 or 1999, was fueled by a "very plain feeling, simple emotion".
+While commuting to a programming school in Virginia where he taught, he began visiting American antique stores.

 "If you encounter these works, it's like seeing a baby crying by the roadside," he says.

-Each acquisition came with an effort to trace provenance and clarify historical clues.
+"After that, each acquisition came with an effort to trace provenance and clarify historical clues."

 A Northern Song Dynasty (960-1127) painting he purchased early on became a turning point.

-These images, they believe, are not only artworks, but also irreplaceable historical records of a world that largely drifted overseas.
+The couple narrowed their focus to oil paintings featuring Qing Dynasty coastal defense infrastructure like forts and warships, as well as Chinese celebrities.
+These images, they believe, are not only artworks, but also "irreplaceable" historical records of a world that largely drifted overseas.

 "We call it 'drifting history'," Kuang says.